Sony RX100 VI vs Panasonic TZ200 - Amateur Photographer

 Sony RX100 VI vs Panasonic TZ200: AF

 Sony’s packed some seriously impressive technology into the tiny body of the RX100 VI, and its abilities when it comes to focusing is hard to beat.
 There’s 315 focal-plane phase-detection AF points, which cover around 65% of the scene, working in conjunction with High-density AF Tracking technology to follow a subject.
 There’s also Eye AF, while high-speed AF promises focusing times of just 0.03-seconds.
-By contrast, the TZ200 has a 49-area DFD (depth from defocus) autofocusing module, which while certainly no slouch, is not really a match for the Sony’s capabilities for moving subjects – on paper at least.
+By contrast, the TZ200 has a 49-area DFD (depth from defocus) autofocusing system, which while certainly no slouch, is not really a match for the Sony’s capabilities for moving subjects – on paper at least.

 Winner: Sony RX100 VI